treosh/lighthouse-ci-action/README.md

 { "ci": { "collect": { "numberOfRuns": 1, "settings": { "chromeFlags": "--disable-gpu --no-sandbox --no-zygote" } } } }
 ```

-Custom Lighthouse config can be defined in a seperate Lighthouse config using
+Custom Lighthouse config can be defined in a separate Lighthouse config using
 the [custom Lighthouse config syntax](https://github.com/GoogleChrome/lighthouse/blob/master/docs/configuration.md).
 This is then referenced by the `lighthouserc` file in the `configPath`.